Welcome to Bromley CAMRA, Campaigning for Real Ale drinkers in the Bromley Borough.

 The pub has received several CAMRA awards:

-Bromley’s first (and as yet, only) micropub opened in 2014 and was an immediate success, quickly building up a loyal regular clientele.
+Bromley’s first micropub opened in 2014 and was an immediate success, quickly building up a loyal regular clientele.
 The pub has also been named by the News Shopper’s famous pub correspondent ‘Pubspy’ as one of his favourite pubs.
 As a micropub it is small, has no piped music or gaming machines and the use mobile phones is discouraged.
 Beer is served on gravity from a cold room behind the tiny bar.
 A regularly changing selection of cask beers of various styles are on offer, mostly sourced from Kent; a stout or porter is often available.

 The club has received numerous CAMRA awards: